 You must submit the application to the headquarters or one of the district offices in Vienna in person:

 Österreichische Gesundheitskasse Wien

 If you have successfully applied for insurance, you will receive a health insurance card and will not have to pay for basic medical services during your stay in Austria.

 Alternatively, you may purchase private health insurance coverage through one of the following recommended providers: UNIQA, Generali, Wiener Städtische, Allianz, Care Concept AG, and DONAU-Versicherung.
 The residence permit authorities generally accept these insurance companies.

 It is crucial that your insurance does not include waiting periods, cost caps or an exclusion of certain risks.
 Further, the insurance company must pay for any kind of treatment in Austria if deemed medically necessary.
 To be recognized by the residence authorities as a “health insurance covering all risks”, the respective insurance company must provide a written statement confirming that the insurance fulfils the above stated requirements.
-Note: this statement has to be signed in addition to the insurance policy.
-On this webpage, you can find a list of template statements (only available in German) sorted by accepted insurance providers.
+Note that this statement has to be signed in addition to the insurance policy.
+On this webpage, you can find a list of template statements (available in German only) sorted by accepted insurance providers.

 For international students who do not speak German, we recommend the webpages of Care Concept and UNIQA feelsafe since both offer information in English.
 If you plan to close a contract with another provider, please note that insurance contracts and information may only be available in German.
 In this case, you should only sign the contract if you are advised by English-speaking staff.

 Accident and liability insurance